 advise the student during the Level I procedures.
 Only after all attempts for resolution at Level I have been exhausted may the student initiate Level II.

-members elected by and from the Senate University-Wide Graduate Committee (one faculty member, and one student), the vice provost of the School of Graduate Studies and Research or his or her designee, and one student appointed by the Graduate Student
+APSCUF, two members elected by and from the Senate University-Wide Graduate Committee (one faculty member, and one student), the vice provost of the School of Graduate Studies and Research or his or her designee, and one student appointed by the Graduate

 Student Assembly of the student’s initiation of the Level II process.

-of three deans or associate deans and 12 full-time faculty members will be maintained.
-In establishing the membership for each review panel, prior to each review the names of those designated as primary members of the specific panel and available
+Office.
+A pool of three deans or associate deans and 12 full-time faculty members will be maintained.
+In establishing the membership for each review panel, prior to each review the names of those designated as primary members of the specific panel

-as alternates will be supplied to all parties involved.
+and available as alternates will be supplied to all parties involved.
 A panel member may request (to the provost or designee) disqualification due to a conflict of interest.
-The student and the faculty member may eliminate names in proportion to the composition
+The student and the faculty member may eliminate names in proportion to the

-of the panel.
+composition of the panel.
 Each may eliminate only one dean/associate dean and four faculty members.
 The instructor and the student will be supplied a list of all primary and secondary pool members.
-The opportunity to disqualify panel members will take place only
+The opportunity to disqualify panel members will

-once.
+take place only once.
 Resulting vacancies will be filled from the appropriate pool of alternates so that the panel will be composed of one dean/associate dean and four faculty members.
-If through self-disqualification and challenges a panel cannot be constituted
+If through self-disqualification and challenges a panel cannot